skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 "It's pure conjecture, but I would guess that it's because I've never taken any of the riches of Khelberg.
 I've never profited from the mining here.
-So, I don't think the curse is affecting my judgement."
+So, I don't think the curse is affecting my judgment."

 Eomer raises an eyebrow.
 This seems strange that Norvus could live here all these years and not take any money.